-O.P.I.\: Lecture materials for this course will be provided by the Instructor via Blackboard as made available; this Syllabus is © 2017 by Mr. Robert E. Plant, II that you need to know."
+O.P.I.: Lecture materials for this course will be provided by the Instructor via Blackboard as made available; this Syllabus is © 2018 by Mr. Robert E. Plant, II O.P.
+I. means "other pertinent information," or in layman terms, "something else that you need to know."

-\ O.P.
-I. means "other pertinent information," or in layman terms, "something else the Reese Center campus in Rooms RC211 and RC212, and at the Lubbock Center (38th and Avenue Q).
+Tutoring: Free tutoring is available in room 116 of the Mathematics-Engineering Building, at the Reese Center campus in Rooms RC211 and RC212, and at the Lubbock Center (40th and Avenue Q).
 (Please remember to verbally request a tutor and to sign in when you seek the help of a tutor in each of these places.)
+Videos for this course are also available.
+Students are encouraged to view these by accessing them online via YouTube.
+There are alternate tutoring resources available online for students upon request.